nbronson/ccstm/doc/exceptions.md

 ## User exceptions => rollback + propagate

-An exception thrown from inside to outside an atomic block will cause the transaction to be validated, rolled back, and then the exception will be rethrown without retrying the transaction.
+An exception thrown from inside to outside an atomic block will cause the transaction to be rolled back and then the exception will be rethrown without retrying the transaction.
 This is not the only possible semantics, but in programs that do not use exceptions for control flow it minimizes the chances that partial results will be committed.
-Note that the normal optimistic reexecution will only be stopped if the transaction was valid when it threw the transaction.
-The internal Scala exception `scala.runtime.NonLocalReturnException` is handled specially.
+Note that because CCSTM provides opacity (even partially-completed transactions are guaranteed to be consistent), it is not possible for an inconsistent transaction to incorrectly throw an exception.

 If you want to commit an atomic block prior to propagating an exception, try something like the following: